Nexmo/station/_tutorials/fraud-scoring-and-phone-number-verification.md

 ### Define the initial route

 Create the `lib/routes.js` file to define the routes for the application.
-Code a handler that displays the form for the user to enter their number when your homepage (`/`) recieves a [GET] request:
+Code a handler that displays the form for the user to enter their number when your homepage (`/`) receives a [GET] request:

 ```javascript
 module.exports = function(app, detector) {